-- Professional Ski Instructors of America and American Association of Snowboard Instructors: The Snow Pros - National Ski Patrol - U.S. Ski and Snowboard - Locate ski resorts by region: ABC of Snowboarding
+- Professional Ski Instructors of America (PSIA) and American Association of Snowboard

+Instructors (AASI): The Snow Pros

+- National Ski Patrol

+- U.S. Ski and Snowboard

+- Locate ski resorts by region: ABC of Snowboarding

-Talk to girls with disabilities and their caregivers and ask about specific needs and accommodations.
-Call ahead to the ski and snowboard resort about accommodating people with disabilities-most are extremely accommodating and offer specialized instructors and trails.
-You can even ask to speak to an instructor ahead of time.
+Talk to Girl Scout members with disabilities and their caregivers.
+Ask about needs and accommodations.
+Always be sure to call ahead to the ski and snowboard resort to ensure they are able to accommodate those with disabilities-most are extremely accommodating and offer specialized instructors and trails.
+Ask to speak to an instructor ahead of time, if appropriate.
+For more information visit Move United.

-In addition to physical and social-emotional disabilities consider the history, culture, and past experiences of the girls in your troop that could affect a girl's ability to equally participate in an activity.
-Work with girls and families to understand how an activity is perceived.
-Ensure that all girls and their families feel comfortable that they have access to whatever is needed to fully participate such as the proper equipment, prior experiences and skills needed to enjoy the activity.
+Equity.
+In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Work with members and families to understand how an activity is perceived.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.